Community Conservation Grant

 Our funding approach

 We focus on the earliest stages of conservation work, providing foundational support to groups that often lack access to traditional funding.
-Starting with smaller grants allows us to support promising actors while managing risks associated with newer organisations.
+We specialise in small grants because we believe they can do disproportionate work.
+Funding at this level allows us to support focused projects, early-stage ideas, and practitioners who are close to the problems they’re trying to solve, while managing the risks associated with newer organisations.
 This practical entry point helps partners build capacity, establish credibility, and engage local communities as they prepare for larger opportunities.
-We view our partners as an extension of our team and seek to build genuine relationships that foster long-term impact.
+We value clear intent, practical judgment, and the ability to act over scale or polish.
+Our processes and reporting requirements are intentionally light.
+We see our partners as an extension of our team and are more interested in the learning and outcomes a project is trying to achieve than in perfect forecasts, fostering genuine relationships that support long-term impact.

 Eligibility